Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 3. Qh5+

-which is repelled easily enough with
+which Black repels easily enough with

 3. ... g6